Black Act 1723: Aftermath

 As late as the Jacobite rising of 1745–46, newspapers reported that the Blacks had reappeared in Hampshire, where they had stolen deer and robbed parks.

+Modern scholars have differed in their view of whether the Blacks were Jacobites.
+Some argue that the links between the Blacks and the Jacobites were "fantasies" and that the Blacks were "simply a mixed group of foresters: labourers, yeomen and some gentry defending their customary rights".
+Others, however, have claimed that the Blacks were closely connected with Jacobitism and that the Black Act was designed to combat that political threat.
+Sir Geoffrey Elton claimed that the act was "passed not in order to suppress legitimate protest but because organized gangs were destroying deer and planning a Jacobite rising".

-Sir Geoffrey Elton claimed that the Act was "passed not in order to suppress legitimate protest but because organized gangs were destroying deer and planning a Jacobite rising".
-The Act has been described as "severe and sanguinary", and L. Radzinowicz noted in the Cambridge Law Journal that "no other single statute passed during the eighteenth century equalled [the Black Act] in severity, and none appointed the punishment of death in so many cases".
+The act has been described as "severe and sanguinary", and L. Radzinowicz noted in the Cambridge Law Journal that "no other single statute passed during the eighteenth century equalled [the Black Act] in severity, and none appointed the punishment of death in so many cases".
 Efforts to repeal it started in 1810, with comments by William Grant as part of a wider debate on penal reform.
-A formal recommendation for its repeal took almost a decade, with the publication of the Report on Criminal Laws in 1819 that marked the first "official" suggestion that the law be removed from the statute books.
-Following the publication of the Report, Sir James Mackintosh introduced a law reform bill that would have repealed the Act, but although it passed through the House of Commons, it was strongly opposed in the House of Lords.
-In 1823, he submitted a memo to the House of Commons, again to suggest the repeal of the Act, and a few months later, Robert Peel, the Home Secretary, introduced a bill that repealed the entirety of the Black Act except for the provisions that criminalised setting fire to houses and shooting a person.
-The repeal passed and came into effect on 8 July 1823.
-The Black Act was repealed by the Criminal Statutes Repeal Act 1827.
+A formal recommendation for its repeal took almost a decade to appear, with the publication of the Report on Criminal Laws in 1819 that marked the first "official" suggestion that the law be removed from the statute books.
+Following the publication of that Report, Sir James Mackintosh introduced a law reform bill that would have repealed the act, but although it passed through the House of Commons, it was strongly opposed in the House of Lords.
+In 1823, he submitted a memo to the House of Commons, again to suggest the repeal of the act, and a few months later, Robert Peel, the Home Secretary, introduced a bill to repeal most of the Black Act, while maintaining the parts that criminalised setting fire to houses and shooting a person.
+That repeal passed and came into effect on 8 July 1823.